yegor256/blog/static/elegant-objects.md

 Nov 22, 2015:
 The book is ready in its first draft, version **0.1**.
 I invite you to become its first reviewer.
-Send me an [email](mailto:book@yegor256.com) with a short description about yourself (I will select 5-8 reviewers).
+Send me an [email](mailto:book@yegor256.com) with a short description about yourself.
+I will select a few reviewers (8 is the number I have in mind now).
 Then, I will send you a book.
 It's free and I will pay for shipping.
 You will read it (200 pages), and make your corrections right inside the book.
 Then, ship it back to me using UPS [collect on delivery](https://www.ups.com/content/us/en/shipping/time/service/value_added/cod.html).